-All deliveries (i.e. contributions or sales) carried out in relation to real estate in the course of an economic activity by a VAT taxable person (legal entity or individual) are mandatorily subject to the standard VAT rules to the extent that they are related to new buildings (i.e. completed or renovated less than five years ago) and comparable property rights or building sites.
-Other deliveries are exempt from VAT but can be subject to upon election.
+All operations (i.e. contributions or sales) carried out in relation to real estate in the course of an economic activity by a VAT taxable person (legal entity or individual) are mandatorily subject to the standard VAT rules to the extent that they are related to new buildings (i.e. completed or renovated less than five years ago) and comparable property rights or building sites.
+Other operations are exempt from VAT but can be subject to upon election.

-The following rules apply to transactions entered into by a French SPV (registered for French VAT or not registered for French VAT) and a seller registered for VAT:
+The following rules apply to transactions entered into by a French SPV (registered for French VAT or not registered for French VAT) as buyer and a seller registered for VAT:

-- a) Transactions involving nondevelopable land are exempt from VAT (unless an election for VAT to be payable is filed) and are subject to transfer tax at a rate of 5.09% (5.090006%) or 5.81% (5.80665%) (depending on the location of the land).
+a) Transactions involving unbuildable/ undevelopable land are exempt from VAT (unless an election for VAT to be payable is filed in which case the VAT is due on the total purchase price) and are subject to transfer tax at a rate between 5.09% and 6.32%, depending on the type and location of the land.

-- b) Transactions involving

-developable sites are subject

-to VAT, (i) assessed on the total

-sale price when VAT incurred

-by the seller on the acquisition

-of the land was recovered or

-(ii) on the capital gain recognized